 Why Are UST Systems Regulated?

-As of March 2013, 510,733 releases have been reported from UST systems.
-For state-by-state data (reported semi-annually) such as the number of active and closed tanks, releases reported, cleanups initiated and completed, inspections, and facilities in compliance with UST requirements, go to the UST Performance Measures.
+As of September 2014, 521,271 releases were confirmed from UST systems.
+For state-by-state data (reported semi-annually) such as the number of active and closed tanks, releases confirmed, cleanups initiated and completed, inspections, and facilities in compliance with UST requirements, go to the UST Performance Measures.

 These releases have been caused by leaks, spills, and overfills from UST systems.
 These releases can threaten human safety and health as well as the environment because UST systems contain hazardous and toxic chemicals.
 Fumes and vapors can travel beneath the ground and collect in areas such as basements, utility vaults, and parking garages where they can pose a serious threat of explosion, fire, and asphyxiation or other adverse health effects.